Overview

 Medical Reason, Letter from Medical Provider

-• Typed on physician or clinic’s letterhead
+• Typed on official letterhead

 Immigration Consequences

-• Violation of J-1 nonimmigrant status
+• Loss of J-1 status